Newry Cathedral: Cathedral Dignity 1919 - Solemn Consecration 1925

 At the instance of Bishop Edward Mulhern, the Holy See, by a decree of the Sacred Congregation of Rites, dated 7 March 1919, raised the present church to the rank and dignity of a Cathedral.
 By the same decree the name of St. Colman, Patron of the Diocese, was added to that of St. Patrick as joint Titular aeque principalis.

-The Cathedral of SS Patrick & Colman is one of the few church's in Ireland to be privileged with Solemn Consecration.
+The Cathedral of SS Patrick & Colman is one of the few churches in Ireland to be privileged with Solemn Consecration.
 With all debts cleared and the purchase of ground rents secured, Bishop Mulhern solemnly consecrated the building on Tuesday, 21 July 1925 - just one hundred years after the laying of its foundation stone.
 On the following Sunday impressive centenary ceremonies amid great jubilation marked the solemn occasion.
-At this function the Most Reverent Dr. Mulhern presided and over twenty Archbishops and Bishops were present including the Primate, Most Rev. Dr. O'Donnell, several Irish Bishops and also a number of foreign Bishops representative of five continents.
+At this function the Most Reverend Dr. Mulhern presided and over twenty Archbishops and Bishops were present including the Primate, Most Rev. Dr. O'Donnell, several Irish Bishops and also a number of foreign Bishops representative of five continents.
 The streets of Newry were tastefully bedecked with shrines, arches, bunting and papal flags for the occasion.